CSF2223/myGallery/ProjectSpecs.md

      - Adhere to any and all copyright concerns
      - If you own the images, your "cardText" class can be used for an image caption and description
      - Add one additional CSS image feature when the user "hovers" their cursor over a photo
- - This project will be published on the internet and thus should be appropriate for public viewing and Woodland representation
+ - This project will be published on the internet using GitHub pages (as demonstrated in the walk-through) and thus should be appropriate for public viewing and Woodland representation

 ## General Specifications